hyperledger/anoncreds-spec/spec/data_flow_revocation.md

 other unrevoked credentials **are** included.

-Once the witness, the accumulator and the value of the tails file entry for the credential of interest is known, the PoN-R can be generated as follows:
+Once the witness, the accumulator and the value of the tails file entry for the credential of interest is known, the NRP can be generated as follows:

 :::todo
-To Do: Outline the PoN-R proof calculation.
+To Do: Outline the NRP proof calculation.
 :::

-Each PoN-R is added alongside the credential to which the PoN-R is applied, to the presentation generated by the [[ref: holder]] using this data
+Each NRP is added alongside the credential to which the NRP is applied, to the presentation generated by the [[ref: holder]] using this data
 model: